Bellflower after Implant Placement

 What are the potential complications of dental implant surgery?

-Any type of surgery can be an uncomfortable process, and patients naturally worry about post-operative pain.
-Fortunately, most patients do not report severe or even significant pain after orthognathic surgery.
-To cover all contingencies, we prescribe antibiotics and pain medication to assist your recovery.
-Sometimes, patients can develop post-operative infections.
-In those cases, we will assess the infection and may prescribe additional antibiotics.
+Any surgery can be uncomfortable, and many of our patients come in worrying about potential post-operative pain.
+Fortunately, many patients do not report severe or significant pain following orthognathic surgery, making it a popular choice in modern dentistry.
+To cover all possibilities, we still prescribe antibiotics and pain medication to assist your recovery and ensure you are comfortable.
+Sometimes, patients may develop postoperative infections while healing.
+When this happens, we assess the infection and may prescribe additional antibiotics.

 How long do dental implants last?